rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This first step, to create meaningful sounds, is not unique to us, other animals are also capable of the same.

-But, for us humans, an incredible next step happened: we were able to 'say' the same sound in our brain without using our vocal chords.
+But, for us humans, an incredible next step happened.
+We were able to 'say' and to concatenate sounds in our brain without using our vocal chords.

-What a great magical trick !
-We concatenated meaningful sounds in our head and created a continuous flow of sounds and ideas.
-What a life changing moment.
+What an awesome magical trick !
+It created a continuous flow of sounds and ideas in our head.
+A life changing moment.

 In the context of this book, let’s call this moment 'thinking'.
 How does thinking operates in our head ?

 One sound after the other.